Wealth Management for Individuals

 - Do you believe in technical analysis or market timing?

-- Do you believe you can beat the market?
+- Do you believe you can outperform the market?

 - How often do you trade?